-The Floral Motif in Antique Jewelry - A Language of Love
+The Floral Motif in Antique Jewelry

 Flowers are one of the most common motifs in jewelry, which is not surprising.
 It is our natural desire to replicate nature’s ephemeral beauty in enduring works of art.

-Each piece of lovely, floral-themed jewelry from the antique heirloom collection at Isadoras is special – reflecting the spirit of the era in which it was created.
+Each piece of lovely, floral-themed jewelry from the antique heirloom collection at Isdaoras is special – reflecting the spirit of the era in which it was created.

 In the Victorian Era, lovers were obsessed with secret languages assigned to love tokens.
 Flowers were assigned specific meanings.
 For example, a daisy meant innocence, while a sunflower indicated adoration.

 In the Art Nouveau Era, stylized flowers were once again popular; designs were curvaceous and whimsical.
 Flowers never used in jewelry before became the norm – water lilies, fuchsias, and poppies.
+The Art Nouveau genre also paid homage to animals including birds, dragonflies and butterflies.

-After WWII, fashion returned to femininity.
-Midcentury jewelry was open, airy, and textural.
-Flowers were a popular motif often emphasized by gemstones.
-This beautiful midcentury necklace features three quartz flowers accented with sapphire pistils.
+This beautiful midcentury ring features a gold calla lily with emerald and sapphire pistils.
 Flower representation in jewelry during the mid-twentieth century evolved from the large, articulated Retro Era flowers to a more natural and realistic depiction.